GoalProfit/gp-docs/README.md

 > IMPORTANT!: If you enter {parameter name} in the text parameter, then the parameter becomes available for editing by the user in the interface.

-For more information of about the pricing rules, please check .
+For more information of about the pricing rules, please check [Existing & Custom Pricing rules](documentation/).

 ### Types of optimization